matoanbach/RHCSA/RHCSA Theory/Module 5: Managing Storage/Lesson 18 - Working with Partitions and Mounts.md

     - You can grow (increase) an XFS filesystem while it's mounted, but you cannot shrink it
 - Ext4 (used in older RHEL versions)
     - Backward compatible with Ext2, so older tools still work
-    - Uses journaling to protect data against crahses
+    - Uses journaling to protect data against crashes
     - You can both grow and shrink an Ext4 filesystem as needed
 - vfat (FAT32)
     - A generic filesystem that works on Linux, Windows, and macOS.